-‘Me Imperturbe’ by Walt Whitman is an eighteen line poem that is contained within one solid block of text.
+‘Me Imperturbe’ by Walt Whitman is an eighteen-line poem that is contained within one solid block of text.
 In his characteristic style, Whitman has not imbued this piece with any particular pattern of rhyme or rhythm.
 The poem is written entirely in free verse.
-Since his death Whitman has come to be known as the “father” of American free verse poetry.
+Since his death, Whitman has come to be known as the “father” of American free verse with his poetry.

 The text of ‘Me Imperturbe’ also utilizes Whitman’s style of the democratic verse, or verse that is accessible to the average reader.
 Many of his pieces do not require a technical understanding of poetry or demand an in-depth interpretation.

 Me Imperturbe Walt WhitmanMe imperturbe, standing at ease in Nature,Master of all, or mistress of all—aplomb in the midstof irrational things,Imbued as they—passive, receptive, silent as they,Finding my occupation, poverty, notoriety, foibles,crimes, less important than I thought;Me private, or public, or menial, or solitary—all thesesubordinate, (I am eternally equal with thebest—I am not subordinate;)Me toward the Mexican Sea, or in the Mannahatta,or the Tennessee, or far north, or inland,A river-man, or a man of the woods, or of any farm-life of These States, or of the coast, or thelakes, or Kanada,Me, wherever my life is lived, O to be self-balancedfor contingencies!O to confront night, storms, hunger, ridicule, acci-dents, rebuffs, as the trees and animals do.

 ‘Me Imperturbe’ by Walt Whitman describes a speaker’s dedication to maintaining his current mental and emotional state of being in the face of the challenges the world throws at him.